nielsdehaan1977/Fintech_Module14/README.md

 For the evaluation of how a different machine learning classifier would perform compared to the provided baseline model, the logistic regression model was used for the comparison. and the model was ran with 3M of training data and SMA_short of 1 period and SMA_long of 25

+While changing the SVM model to Logistic Regression Model (SMA 1 and 25):
+* accuracy of the model was the same at 0.54.
+* Precision for -1 increased by 1 points from 0.42 to 0.43
+* Recall for -1 increased from 0.13 to 0.16

 ![lr_class_report_3m_training_data_SMAFast_1_SMASlow_25.jpg](https://github.com/nielsdehaan1977/Fintech_Module14/blob/main/Images/lr_class_report_3m_training_data_SMAFast_1_SMASlow_25.jpg)
 ![lr_plot_3M_training_and_SMAFast_1_SMASlow_25.png](https://github.com/nielsdehaan1977/Fintech_Module14/blob/main/Images/lr_plot_3M_training_and_SMAFast_1_SMASlow_25.png)